department-of-veterans-affairs/vets.gov-content-style-guide/style-and-formatting.md

 ## Numbers

 - dates: Spell out the month rather than using numerals (except for 9/11).
 See the entry for "Days of the week and months."
 - numbers: Use numerals for all numbers except "one" when it is used in the sense of "a" rather than a number that's counting something.
 Also use "one" when the expression "more than one" is used.
+We chose not to spell out 1-10 because it seems to be easier for readers to scan and spot numerals in text, and specifically easier for low-literacy readers to digest.

 Here are some examples:
   - Choose from one of the VA-backed loan options.
   - Can I take classes at more than one school at a time?
   - Can I get more than one degree under the GI Bill?